maddev-engenuity/EmulationATM/labs/lab_2.2/Assessment-Instructions.md

 ## Completing the Assessment

 The Shamoon malware we are emulating will be written in C++ and should be developed on the Kali machine.
-The malware will move laterally from the Win10 machine to the Win2019_DC machine, elevating its privileges along the way.
+The malware will first run on the Win10 machine, and then move laterally from the Win10 machine to the Win2019_DC machine, elevating its privileges along the way.
 The completed exploit is broken down into the following steps, with the tasks that you need to complete marked with **TODO**: